hltfbk/E3C-Corpus/README.md

 This work was partially supported by the Eu-ropean  Language  Grid  project  through  itsopen  call  for  pilot  projects  (EU  grant  no.825627),   and  by  the  Basque  Governmentpost-doctoral grant POS202020026.

 ## References
-Magnini, B., B. Altuna, A. Lavelli, M. Speranza, and R. Zanoli.
+B. magnini, B. Altuna, A. Lavelli, M. Speranza, and R. Zanoli.
 2020.
 The E3C Project: Collection and Annotation of a Multilingual Corpus of Clinical Cases.
-InProceedings of the Seventh Italian Conference on Computational Linguistics, Bologna, Italy, December.
+In Proceedings of the Seventh Italian Conference on Computational Linguistics, Bologna, Italy, December.
 Associazione Italiana di Linguistica Computazionale.